CASSIUS Exclusive: ‘Power Book II: Ghost’ Star Lovell Adams-Gray Talks Wanting To Get Dru Right, Meeting His Fiancée & More

 Cassius Life: You’re three seasons in now with Dru.
 Compare the mindset from walking on set for the first season to now walking on the set for the third season and, more than likely, a fourth season.

-LAG: They always say, act like you belong here, you’re supposed to be here, and all kinds of stuff.
-But I feel like as Canadian actors; we have to shed.
+Lovell Adams-Gray: They always say, act like you belong here, you’re supposed to be here, and all kinds of stuff.
+But I feel like as Canadian actors, we have to shed.
 It takes work to shed the idea that you’re just happy to be here.
 Because a lot of the time, the programming and especially the culture in our country is that you got to be really grateful and gracious that you’re on set, you’re at the whims of everyone else, and whatever they say goes.
-And so when you come into this space, when I came into this space, I had to quickly learn that, “All right, I belong here, and I need to not ask for permission, just bring what I do and let go.”
+And so when you come into this space, when I came into this space, I had to quickly learn that, ‘All right, I belong here, and I need to not ask for permission, just bring what I do and let go.’

 I didn’t want to have anything holding me back because I understand the responsibility it is to be a straight actor playing a gay role.

-CL: Absolutely.
-Now since you touched on that, Dru is a unique character, and being that he’s not only a part of a family that’s involved in some shady business and drug dealing and running a criminal drug empire and stuff like that, but he’s also a member of the LGBTQIA community.
-When taking on that role, I want to know how challenging it was for you as an actor per se, having to maybe speak with family members or any kind of thing like that.
+Absolutely.
+Now since you touched on that, Dru is a unique character.
+He’s not only a part of a family that’s involved in some shady business and drug dealing and running a criminal drug empire and stuff like that, but he’s also a member of the LGBTQIA community.
+When taking on that role, I want to know how challenging it was for you as an actor.
+Did you have to maybe speak with family members or any kind of thing like that?

-LAG: Absolutely.
-Brother is directed by Clement Virgo based on the book by David Chariandy, stars Lamar Johnson, Aaron Pierre, Kiana Madeira, myself, and Kiana Madeira’s is my fiancee, shoutout to Kiana [laughs], and it’s such a labor of love.
+Absolutely.
+Brother is directed by Clement Virgo based on the book by David Chariandy.
+[It] stars Lamar Johnson, Aaron Pierre, Kiana Madeira, myself and Kiana Madeira’s is my fiancée.
+Shout out to Kiana [laughs], and it’s such a labor of love.
 Oh, Marsha Stephanie Blake plays a mother, and she stars as the mother, and she is absolutely phenomenal in this role.
 She bears her soul to the point where you’re seeing your mother on that.
-There’s a universality of this, I don’t know if that’s a real word, but I’m going to use it anyway, of being able to embody this collective experience, and she brings it all onto the screen, and she’s Jamaican of heritage.
+There’s a universality of this–I don’t know if that’s a real word, but I’m going to use it anyway–of being able to embody this collective experience, and she brings it all onto the screen, and she’s [of] Jamaican heritage.
 And so just to be able to work with her and see how she was navigating this work was such an honor, and it was such a masterclass.
 So getting to be there just as an actor and just learning from so many of these actors who care and want to embody this work is just like for the last four years, man, I’ve been able to be a sponge man.

 And so, getting to work on this thing, my character plays the role of Jelly.
 I play the role of Jelly, who’s a DJ that brings the vibes.
 He’s best friends with Francis, played by Aaron Pierre.
 And the dynamic, the friendship, the camaraderie, the community, especially because a lot of music is early Hip Hop, Caribbean, the vibes are just so crazy in the film, and I’m so happy I got to be the person that brings that because I love music and I got to zoom in and see from a DJ’s perspective the sounds, the creativity, matching this with this and seeing how everything cut.
 It was just… Yeah, man, I’m excited for it to come out in the States.
 Such a valuable movie.
 I think it’s going to be a classic.
 I got gifts of foresight (laughs), so we’ll see how it really goes down.
 But I really believe that, God willing, it’s going to be one to watch.